 To avoid gluten, you basically need to stay away from its sources: wheat, barley, rye, and triticale.
-But in a world where cross-contamination and food additives are a norm, here are some quick and dirty tips to keep your gluten-free shopping and meal planning easier and simpler.
-Keep this in your backpocket at all times to keep safe against gluten.
+But in a world where cross-contamination and food additives are a norm, here are some quick and useful tips to keep your gluten-free shopping and meal planning a breeze.
+Have this ready in your back pocket at all times to keep safe against gluten.

 - Vegetables: fresh, frozen, or canned.

-Double check: marinated, or processed meats like your sausages, tocino, tapa.
-Check label for additives.
+Double-check: marinated, or processed meats like your sausages, tocino, tapa.
+Check the label for additives.

-- Cheese & Dairy: all-natural cheese are naturally gluten-free.
+- Cheese & Dairy: all-natural cheese is naturally gluten-free

-Double Check: yogurt, pre-mixed shakes, cholocate and milk drinks, smoothies
+Double-check: yogurt, pre-mixed shakes, chocolate, milk drinks, and smoothies

 Befriend the Label

-FDA only allows packaged foods with less than 20ppm of gluten to be labeled “gluten-free” , so this is a good guide.
-But even without the gluten-free food stamp, some packaging already add helpful information on their labels, so you may know which ones to stay away from.
-Check the label if it has been manufactured in the same facility that also processes food containing gluten, or if the product may contain gluten.
+FDA only allows packaged foods with less than 20ppm of gluten to be labeled “gluten-free”, so checking for the label would be a good rule of thumb.
+But even without the gluten-free food stamp, some packaging already adds helpful information on their labels, so you may know which ones to stay away from.
+Check also for information if it has been manufactured in the same facility that also processes food containing gluten, or if the product may contain gluten.

 Know What To Look For